Deus Ex: Invisible War Game Cover

 • “That being said, Deus Ex: Invisible War lacks character development, especially for Alex D.”

-The monetization of the game has been criticized as a cash grab, with users feeling misled by claims of full controller support, suggesting a lack of genuine value and transparency from the developers.
+The monetization strategy of the game has been criticized as a cash grab, with users expressing frustration over misleading claims of full controller support by Steam, suggesting a lack of genuine value in the product.

-• “Just a cheap and easy cash grab by the greedy folks at Square Enix.”
+• “Just a cheap and easy cash grab by the greedy developers at Square Enix.”

 Positive mentions (%)Positive